Support for social enterprises

 Sweda (Sandwell Work and Enterprise Development Agency) gives support, guidance, training and mentoring to people looking to get back into the workplace, including support for potential social entrepreneurs.

-Birmingham Community Matters is a peer-to-peer learning network which brings people who are setting up or running community organisations (in Birmingham and surrounding areas) together with people who have experience of doing the same thing.
+Birmingham Community Matters is a peer learning network which connects people who are setting up or running community organisations (in Birmingham and surrounding areas) with people who have experience of doing the same thing.
 At the charity’s events or bookable one-to-one sessions, you can work through ideas and challenges together.

 iSE CIC is a social enterprise development organisation providing opportunities for the social and community sector in Birmingham and beyond.